Food of Yucatan: A Culinary Journey

 - Papadzules: Fill tortillas with hard-boiled eggs, then top with a pumpkin seed sauce and tomato sauce.

-Yucatan, one of the most prominent gastronomic regions of Mexico (check our post about Jalisco food as well), that’s waiting for you.
+Yucatan, one of the most prominent gastronomic regions of Mexico (check our post about Jalisco food as well), is waiting for you.
 From traditional dishes to modern twists, street food to high-end cuisine, there’s something for every palate.
 So whether you’re a seasoned foodie or simply looking to explore new tastes, a culinary journey through the Yucatan is a must-have experience.

 Check out our tour Bar Hopping Tour (3 Spots in Merida / Group / 3h)